zigasancin/wordpress-optimization-toolbox/plugins/wp-smushit/readme.txt

 - First release

 == About Us ==
-WPMU DEV is a premium supplier of quality WordPress plugins and themes.
-For premium support with any WordPress related issues you can join us here:
+WPMU DEV is a premium supplier of quality WordPress plugins, services and support.
+Learn more here:
 [https://premium.wpmudev.org/](https://premium.wpmudev.org/?utm_source=wordpress.org&utm_medium=readme)

 Don't forget to stay up to date on everything WordPress from the Internet's number one resource: